The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

 Humans have always discriminated.
 A racist hiring manager might reject a few hundred candidates over a career.
 At least with AI, you can audit it.
 You can measure it.
 You can—theoretically—fix it.
 That's the pro-AI argument, and it's not crazy.

-He's not wrong.
+It's not wrong.
 That's what makes this hard.
 The alternative to AI hiring isn't some bias-free utopia.
 It's the system we had before, which was also deeply biased, just in ways that were harder to measure.

-"You're debating philosophy while people's lives are being ruined," he said.
-"Every day that algorithm runs, someone like me doesn't get an interview.
+The job seekers running these experiments see through the philosophy: "You're debating whether AI bias is worse than human bias while people's lives are being ruined.
+Every day that algorithm runs, someone doesn't get an interview.
 Doesn't get a job.
 Can't pay their mortgage.
-Starts doubting themselves.
-And you're in Vegas arguing about whether it's worse than Karen from HR."
+Starts doubting themselves."

-I didn't have a response to that.
+I don't have a response to that.

 What I've Seen From the Inside